oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

   ![](images/Em_Comp_Conf_Drift_Mgmt_Image_4.png)

-9. Provide a name for Comparison, example name like **ECM002-Compare-Demo - One time Comparison**.
+9. Provide a name for Comparison, for example, a name like **ECM002-Compare-Demo - One time Comparison**

   ![](images/ecm2_one_time_database_comparison_ref_target_Image_7.png)